-In Thanksgiving tradition, Biden to grant presidential pardon to a turkey; both birds get a reprieve
+In Thanksgiving tradition, Biden grants presidential pardon to turkeys

 Still, the tradition of pardoning a turkey didn’t become an annual event until years later, when President George H.W.
 Bush, targeted by animal rights protesters, said, “Let me assure you, and this fine tom turkey, that he will not end up on anyone’s dinner table, not this guy — he’s granted a presidential pardon as of right now.”

 From then on, presidents have gotten a kick out of Thanksgiving festivities by celebrating two turkeys.
+Usually one gets the presidential pardon and is named the official Thanksgiving turkey.
+Both turkeys, however, get to live.
 In 2016, President Barack Obama’s final turkey pardon featured plenty of dad jokes.

 “I want to take a moment to recognize the brave turkeys that weren’t so lucky, who didn’t get to ride the gravy train to freedom,” Obama said from the Rose Garden in November 2016.
 “Who met their fate with courage and sacrifice and proved that they weren’t chicken.”